 Steel manufacturers employ a process by which a steel sheet or strip is placed into a rolling machine.
-The purpose of which is to attain a stronger, sturdier, ductile, and high-grade steel products that work according to international standards, such as JIS, American or European standards.
+The purpose of this is to attain stronger, sturdier, ductile, and high-grade steel products that work according to international standards, such as JIS, American or European standards.

 Steel Coil Classification

 Hot-rolled steel coil refers to steel that undergoes rolling in a mill process at a temperature that is above the recrystallization point, which is higher than 1000 degrees Fahrenheit.
 At this highest temperature point, the steel reaches malleability, which allows it to shape and form easily.

 This method gives way to the production of multiple steel quantities.
 Once the steel has become malleable, it is allowed to cool at room temperature to reduce the stress it generated during work hardening.